Montgomery Woods State Natural Reserve: Geography

 The reserve occupies the headwaters of Montgomery Creek, a tributary of Big River, which flows into the Pacific Ocean at Mendocino Headlands State Park.
 The virgin groves of Coast Redwood (Sequoia sempervirens) in Montgomery Woods are examples of a now rare upland riparian meadow habitat; most other preserved redwood groves are on broad alluvial plains.
-Previous to the arrival of settlers, this area of land held up to 2 million acres of old-growth forest.
-Over time, due to heavy logging and cutting, this number was brought down to an estimated 100,000 acres.
 The reserve is accessed from a parking area along Orr Springs Road 13 mi west of Ukiah and 15 mi east of Comptche.
 A moderately steep trail from the parking area climbs uphill along Montgomery Creek about three-quarters of a mile.
 Once in the grove, the trail makes a meandering 3 mi loop, with substantial use of boardwalks to protect the fragile forest floor.

+History

+Previous to the arrival of settlers, this area of land held up to 2 million acres of old-growth forest.
+Over time, due to heavy logging and cutting, this number was brought down to an estimated 100,000 acres.
 The reserve was initiated by a 9-acre (3.6 ha) donation from Robert T. Orr in 1945, with 765 acre donated since 1947 by the Save the Redwoods League.
 This reserve contains 18 coast redwood trees taller than 350 feet and 4 trees taller than 360 feet.

 Wildlife

-This reserve is home to many organisms.
 Birds that can be found in the reserve include American Robins, Pacific Wrens, Cedar Waxwings, and Chestnut-backed Chickadees.
 Mule deer and Foothill yellow-legged frogs inhabit the area, as well as many different species of newt.
 This includes the Coast Range California newt, the Rough Skinned newt and the Red Bellied newt.